github-samples/.github/profile/README.md

 Welcome to the GitHub Samples organization!

 We provide a variety of sample projects and walkthroughs to help our community learn and experiment with GitHub.
-Explore our repositories to find examples and walkthroughs, across different programming languages and frameworks and areas of the GitHub platform.
+Explore our repositories to find examples and walkthroughs across different programming languages and frameworks and areas of the GitHub platform.

 ## Get Started